MarzioVallero/Advanced-Soft-Upset-Quantum-Analyzer/README.md

 # <a name="how-use-ASUQA"></a>How do I use ASUQA?

-Refer to the tutorial files.
+Refer to the example campaign files in the "campaigns" directory.

 # <a name="how-ASUQA-works"></a>How does ASUQA work?

-TBD
+Refer to the original paper by the authors, which is currently under review.

 # <a name="how-cite-ASUQA"></a>How do I cite ASUQA?